If you want to become a Rhode Island Notary Public, take the following steps:

 How long does it take?

-Once the Rhode Island Secretary of State's office receives your application, it is processed within three business days.
+Once the Rhode Island Secretary of State's office receives your application, it is processed within three to five business days.

 How long does a Rhode Island Notary commission last?